-And that's really all there is to it.
+And that's all there is to it.
 Use your sugar in place of the castor sugar that's called for in your recipe, and you should get beautiful results.
 Store any leftovers for the next time you bake.
 Make sure you label the container.
 You may know what's in that jar now, but don't count on remembering later.

 More Specialty Sugars You can Make Yourself

-While you may not be able to make some sugars, like demerera or turbinado at home, you can whip up a respectable substitute to take their place in recipes.
+While you may not be able to make some sugars, like demerara or turbinado at home, you can whip up a respectable substitute to take their place in recipes.
 Tuck these subs in your arsenal now, so you'll be ready for wherever your next baking adventure takes you.

 - The granulated sugar might etch your blender pitcher or food processor bowl, particularly if it's made of plastic.
 You can use a coffee grinder or a spice grinder instead if this is a concern.
 Just know that it'll probably take you several batches to make enough for your recipe.